abhilashreddyy/NLP_project/PITCHME.md

   * as a result it **took 30 seconds** for each time compile and run
 * Used libraries **asyncio,aiohttp** and some features of python3 *yield from*
 * When i made it **asynchronous** it took **less than 3 seconds** for compile and run

++++
 * Not only this as the code is written in python
   * It have good scope for furthur development
   * Pythom has largest support for natural language processing libraries (Spacy,NLTK etc)
+  * Very easy to use ife we integrate this application with google docs or microsoft online excel sheets

 ---
 # Design of Application